 Tom is the founder and owner of Fat Beehive Ltd. After studying film and media at college and university, Tom founded Fat Beehive in 1997 to specialise in working with fairtrade, charity, social enterprise and other ethically driven organisations.
 Tom grew Fat Beehive Ltd from 2 to 20 employees and 1 to over 150 clients over 20 years from 1997 to 2016.
 In 2016 Tom co-founded a venture capital funded on-demand transport start-up business, developing its digital product.
 In 2019 Tom began a new capacity at Fat Beehive pursuing new opportunities within the business and strengthening clients connections.
 Tom lives with his family in Walthamstow, East London from where he can reach rural Essex, Suffolk and Kent for walking, cycling, canoeing and film making.

-Adrian manages training and events, website, publications, marketing and individual fundraising / giving at Public Law Project, a national access to justice organisation that uses the law to help marginalised communities.
-Before joining the organisation Adrian worked as a Project Manager with Index on Censorship, the international freedom of expression organisation, where he headed their annual awards event and managed projects funded by the UNDP and the Arts Council, including the first international festival of homeless arts.
+Adrian works at Public Law Project, an NGO using the law to help marginalised communities get access to justice and hold Government to account.
+He overseas the development and delivery of a national programme of training and events in human rights and public law, and manages individual giving and events fundraising.
+Before joining the organisation, Adrian worked as a Project Manager with Index on Censorship, the international freedom of expression organisation, where he headed their annual awards event and managed projects funded by the UNDP and the Arts Council, including the first international festival of homeless arts.
 Previously Adrian worked at the University of the Arts Student’s Union and as the administrator of ‘Union Chapel Project’, where he got to see loads of great music.
-His volunteer roles have included two years as a Beaver Leader with Scouts and 6 months volunteering in rural Nepal as a community development mentor with VSO, along with his young family.
-He currently works from his shed in a village just outside Stroud.
+His recent volunteer roles have included being a Woodcraft Folk leader, two years as a Beaver Leader with Scouts and 6 months volunteering in rural Nepal as a community development mentor with VSO, along with his young family.
+He currently works from his shed in a village just outside Stroud